robinsonb5/EightThirtyTwo/README.md

 pointer.
 * .include - include another file.
 * .incbin - include a binary file.
-* .section sectionname - declare a new section
+* .section sectionname - declare a new section.
-* .global symbolname - declare a symbol as having global scope
+* .global symbolname - declare a symbol as having global scope.
-* .bss sectionname - define a BSS section
+* .bss sectionname - define a BSS section.
 * .weak symbolname - declare a symbol as having weak linkage.
 At link time all objects will be scanned for symbols sharing this name.
 If one is found without weak linkage it will be used.
 If all instances have weak linkage, the last one found will be used.
 * .align value - align the next item to the a boundary of value bytes.
 * .comm var - declare an uninitialised variable with global scope.